department-of-veterans-affairs/vets-design-system-documentation/src/_components/form/radio-button.md

 - When the number of available options can fit onto a mobile screen.
 * Use the [Hint text](#hint-text) variation to provide additional information that pertains to the question being asked or all of the options presented.
 * Use the [Label header](#label-header) variation when a heading is required within the `legend` that acts as a label for the radio buttons.
 This can aid users in navigating the form questions, particularly in the [sub-task pattern]({{ site.baseurl }}/patterns/help-users-to/complete-a-sub-task)
 * Use the [Description text](#description-text) variation to provide additional details about one or more radio button options.
-This variation is superseded by the Tiled variation.
+This variation is superseded by the Tile variation.
-* Use the [Tiled](#tiled) variation to provide additional details about one or more radio button options within a large and well defined tap target.
+* Use the [Tile](#tile) variation to provide additional details about one or more radio button options within a large and well defined tap target.

 ### When to consider something else